github/docs/content/codespaces/setting-up-your-project-for-codespaces/setting-up-your-python-project-for-codespaces.md

   ![New codespace button](/assets/images/help/codespaces/new-codespace-button.png)

-  If you don’t see this option, {% data variables.product.prodname_github_codespaces %} isn't available for your project.
-See [Access to {% data variables.product.prodname_github_codespaces %}](/codespaces/developing-in-codespaces/creating-a-codespace#access-to-github-codespaces) for more information.

 When you create a codespace, your project is created on a remote VM that is dedicated to you.
 By default, the container for your codespace has many languages and runtimes including Node.js, JavaScript, Typescript, nvm, npm, and yarn.
 It also includes a common set of tools like git, wget, rsync, openssh, and nano.

 {% data reusables.codespaces.customize-vcpus-and-ram %}